henkoberholzer/IntentArchitect/Documentation/articles/getting_started/intro.md

 - Inbound and outbound events
 - ANY other aspect of your application that you feel is appropriate

 Am I not just documenting my design?
 In principle yes, but unlike traditional documentation this is a living document which *integrates* into your actual source code.
 As you change your design (Metadata) your application source code changes.
 Through this process you capture the design intent of your application, rather than hard coding it into your application source code as it is traditionally done.
 This decoupling of the design intent from the actual source code makes refactoring or changing your designs easier.
-This is because you are literally changing the design rather then having to reverse engineer the design out of the source code and then refactor it.
+This is because you are literally changing the design rather than having to reverse engineer the design out of the source code and then refactor it.

 Intent Architect has several Domain Specific Languages (DSLs) which you can use to model the application concepts described above.
 An example of such a DSL would be our integrated visual UML editor, which would typically be used to model your application domain.